You are here

 Program Description

 Grant awards are made for five consecutive years and are contingent upon satisfactory progress toward goals.
 Grantees are required to evaluate their program performance and report to DPI on their progress.
-A description of the evaluation requirements and access to the annually published DPI Executive Reports can be found on the 21st CCLC Evaluation webpage
+A description of the evaluation requirements and access to the annually published DPI Statewide Evaluation Reports can be found on the 21st CCLC Evaluation webpage

 Learn more about the grant program by viewing the Introduction to the 21st Century Community Learning Centers video